SumoLogic/sumologic-documentation/docs/integrations/microsoft-azure/iis-7.md

 * TimeTaken
 1. Click **OK** to save your configuration

-**To confirm that the log files are being created, do the following:
+To confirm that the log files are being created, do the following:

 1. Open a command-line window and change directories to `C:\inetpub\Logs\LogFiles`.
 This is the same path you will enter when you configure the Source to collect these files.
 2. Under the `\W3SVC1` directory, you should see one or more files with a `.log` extension.
 If the file is present, you can collect it.

 ### Step 1: Configure a Collector
-4

 Configure an [Installed Collector (Windows)](/docs/send-data/installed-collectors/install-collector-windows).
 Sumo Logic recommends that you install the collector on the same system that hosts the logs.